Resources List

 Handy Helpers sacopeegratefulundead@gmail.com

-The Grateful Undead has volunteers who may be able to help with simple modifications and chores to help people stay in their homes.
+A program of volunteers who may be able to help with simple modifications and repairs to help low income elders stay in their homes.

 Maine Long Term Care Ombudsman 800-499-0229